 The Company also paid for Mr. Myron's family to occasionally travel to Bermuda.
-Any incremental costs to the Company associated with such travel is allocated to Mr. Myron.
-In addition, on two occasions during 2019 family members accompanied executive officers on business travel on a corporate chartered aircraft, however there were vacant seats available and there was no incremental cost to the Company.
+Any incremental costs to the Company associated with such travel was allocated to Mr. Myron.
+In addition, on one occasion during 2020 a family member accompanied an executive officer on business travel on a corporate chartered aircraft when there was a vacant seat available, and on another occasion during 2020 family members accompanied another executive officer on business travel in Company-paid accommodations, however, in each case there was no incremental cost to the Company.